 Dr. Tasian is the recipient of a 2011 Young Investigator Award supported by the Strike 3 Foundation.

 And there are many more!
-View a list of current and former Foundation grantees presenting at the meeting (those who self-identified when submitting their research) or search for your favorite grantee in the meeting planner.
+View a list of current and former Foundation grantees presenting at the meeting (those who self-identified when submitting their research).
 If you plan to be in Chicago, please attend their presentations to learn more about research that is helping to improve the care of patients everywhere.